rpl/grunt-mozilla-addon-sdk/README.md

 Type: `Bool`
 Default value: `true`

-A boolean value that is used to configure if addon-sdk bundled modules will be stripped from the xpi.
+A boolean value that is used to configure if addon-sdk bundled modules will be stripped from or bundled in the xpi.

+NOTE:
+- 'strip_sdk == true' (default) is like "cfx --strip-sdk REST_ARGS"
+- 'strip_sdk == false' is like "cfx --no-strip-xpi  --force-use-bundled-sdk REST_ARGS"

 ### mozilla-cfx